civetweb/civetweb/docs/UserManual.md

 all interfaces on HTTPS port 443, use `127.0.0.1:80,443s`.

-If the server is built with IPv6 support, `[::]:8080` can be used to listen to connections to port 8080 from both, IPv4 and IPv6.
+If the server is built with IPv6 support, `[::]:8080` can be used to listen to IPv6 connections to port 8080.
 IPv6 addresses of network interfaces can be specified as well, e.g. `[::1]:8080` for the IPv6 loopback interface.

+It is possible to use network interface addresses (e.g., `192.0.2.3:80`, `[2001:0db8::1234]:80`).
+To get a list of available network interface addresses, use `ipconfig` (in a `cmd` window in Windows) or `ifconfig` (in a Linux shell).

 ### document\_root `.`
 A directory to serve.
 By default, the current working directory is served.
 The current directory is commonly referenced as dot (`.`).
+It is recommended to use an absolute path for document\_root, in order to avoid accidentally serving the wrong directory.

 ### ssl\_certificate
 Path to the SSL certificate file.
 This option is only required when at least